mobizt/ESP32-Mail-Client/README.md

 # Mail Client Arduino Library for ESP32 v 1.0.2

-This library allows ESP32 to send Email with/without attachment and receive Email with/without attachment download using SMTP and IMAP servers.
+This library allows ESP32 to send Email with/without attachment and receive Email with/without attachment download via SMTP and IMAP servers.

 The library was test and work well with ESP32s based module.